Yamadera Temple Complex – Yamagata, Japan - Atlas Obscura

 Close your eyes.
 Take a deep breath and feel the cool air at the top of Yamadera fill your lungs.
 Now open your eyes and be rewarded.

-The Buddhist temples of Yamadera feature a viewing deck, called Godaido Hall, built in to the side of the steep Hōshū-yama, that in any season offers sweeping majestic views of the surrounding valleys and mountains.
-Whether fall, spring, summer or winter, the views from Godaido and Risshaku-ji are some of the best in Japan.
+The Buddhist temples of Yamadera feature a prayer hall, called Godaido, with a viewing deck, built in to the side of the steep Mount Hōju, that in any season offers sweeping majestic views of the surrounding valleys and mountains.
+Be it fall, spring, summer or winter, the views from Godaido and Risshaku-ji are some of the best in Japan.

-The real reward of Yamadera is at the top.
-Perched like an eagle on the edge of a sheer cliff, you will reach Nokyodo and Kaisando.
-These two buildings offer the most cinematic of views before going on to Godaido at the very highest peak.
+The real reward of the Yamadera hike waits at the top.
+Perched like an eagle on the edge of a sheer cliff, you will reach Nokyodo and Kaisando, a pair of buildings offering the most cinematic of views.

-It takes a minimum of forty-five minutes to climb to the top but plan to take more time than that to truly enjoy the magnificent landscape - a fantastic photo can be taken at just about every step.
-Yamadera is rightfully a favorite of Japanese tourists who come to the Tohoku region, so on a busy holiday weekend don’t expect to be alone on your climb up the stairs.
-However a crowd will never diminish just how beautiful and amazing this place is.
+It takes a minimum of forty-five minutes to climb to the top but plan to take more time than that to truly enjoy the magnificent landscape—a fantastic photo can be taken at just about every step.
+Yamadera is rightfully a favorite of Japanese tourists visiting the Tohoku region, so on a busy holiday weekend don’t expect to be alone on your climb up the stairs.
+However, a crowd will never diminish just how beautiful and amazing this place is.

 Know Before You Go